Aryan23132/Basketball_Parameters_YOLO/README.md

 # Basketball_Parameters_YOLO
-Utilizing computer vision techniques to extract meaningful parameters from the video of a man performing basketball dribble.
+Utilizing Computer Vision techniques to extract meaningful parameters from the video of a man performing basketball dribble.

 ----------